soot-oss/SootUp/docs/getting-started.md

 If you have a [Jimple](../jimple) file, you can create a view for analyzing jimple code directly.
 Following example shows how to create a view for analyzing jimple code.

-!!! example "Create a project to analyze jimple code"
+!!! example "Create a view to analyze jimple code"

     ~~~java
     Path pathToJimple = Paths.get("path2Jimple");